• statement

 -lives /works Los Angeles

-Cody has exhibited his work extensively across the United States, Canada, and Europe, and is known for his interdisciplinary approach to art-making.
-His practice encompasses painting, mixed media, sculpture, and new media, all of which he uses to explore themes of time, impermanence, identity, and place.
+My practice encompasses painting, mixed media, sculpture, and new media, all of which I use to explore themes of time, impermanence, identity, and place.

-Bayne's work is characterized by a personal visual language that creates intellectual and emotional connections with the viewer.
-He often uses materials sourced from various cities around the world to create a visual vernacular that is both familiar and foreign.
-His work is influenced by 20th-century art movements such as Nouveau Réalisme and Art Informel, and he has coined the terms Neo-Urban Expressionism and Urban Informalism as quantifiers for his physical practice.
+My work is characterized by a personal visual language that creates intellectual and emotional connections with the viewer.
+I use materials sourced from various cities around the world but mostly from my city Los Angeles to create a visual vernacular that is both familiar and foreign.
+My work is influenced by 20th-century art movements such as Nouveau Réalisme and Art Informel, and I have coined the terms Neo-Urban Expressionism and Urban Informalism as quantifiers for my physical practice.

-Bayne's artistic process involves "harvesting" information from the environment of the city and reassembling materials into compositions that reflect his interest in the beauty of flaws and the discarded.
-He balances formulaic parameters with action-oriented processes, and allows immediacy and accidental interventions to play a strong role in the making of his work.
-His artist hand is discernible in all his work, serving as a symbol of both humanity and the distressed conditions and environments that inspire him.
+My process involves "harvesting" information from the environment of the city and reassembling materials into compositions that reflect my interest in the beauty of flaws and the discarded.
+A central tenet in my practice is that materials are witness.
+I balance formulaic parameters with action-oriented processes, allowing immediacy and accidental interventions to play a strong role in the making of my work.
+My artist hand is discernible in all my work, serving as a symbol of both humanity and the distressed conditions and environments that inspire me.

-Though Bayne does not intentionally approach his work through a filter of social commentary, he is keenly aware that the poetry of the metropolis leads to this conversation.
-His work is contemporary and academic, addressing impermanence, coded vernaculars, identity, and place.
-Through his art, Bayne strives to create a visual dialogue that transposes from walls, streets, and a personal language, and fosters a connection between contemporary art and cultural intersectionality.
+Though I do not intentionally approach my work through a filter of social commentary, I am keenly aware that the poetry of the metropolis leads to this conversation.
+My work is contemporary and academic, addressing impermanence, coded vernaculars, identity, and place.
+Through my art, I strive to create a visual dialogue that transposes from walls, streets, and a personal language, fostering a connection between contemporary art and cultural intersectionality.